bohlinger/wavy/docs/tutorials_config.rst

 **wavy** browses the directory structure as follows:

     * check if env 'WAVY_CONFIG' is set or specified in .env
-    * check if a config folder exists using xdg
     * fall back on default files within the package

-This means you can create an .env file in your project directory.
-This .env file needs an environmental variable pointing to where your config files and wavy directory are located:
+This means, to use your own version of the config files you can create an .env file in your **wavy** directory whith an environmental variable pointing to where your config files and wavy directory are located:

 .. code-block:: bash